SheetJS/js-cfb/README.md

 - `base64`: `blob` should be a base64 string
 - `binary`: `blob` should be a binary string

+`CFB.find(cfb, path)` performs a case-insensitive match for the path (or file name, if there are no slashes) and returns an entry object or null if not found.

 ## Container Object Description

 The object returned by `parse` and `read` can be found in the source (`rval`).
 It has the following properties and methods:

-- `.find(path)` performs a case-insensitive match for the path (or file name, if there are no slashes) and returns an entry object (described later) or null if not found
+- `.find(path)` is equivalent to `CFB.find(cfb, path)` and should not be used.

 - `.FullPaths` is an array of the names of all of the streams (files) and storages (directories) in the container.
 The paths are properly prefixed from